tweag/genealogos/README.md

 `verify-fixture-files`, which verifies the `.out` files with the `cyclonedx-cli` tool to ensure `genealogos` produces valid CycloneDX.
 And `update-fixture-files`, which should be ran when an update to `genealogos` changes its output.
 Note that this second script requires that `genealogos-cli` is buildable.

+## Known issues and limitations
+Currently, Genealogos (through nixtract) tries to find all attributes that are input derivation to whatever package is being analyzed.
+This means some inputs can be missed, in particular those that are part of string contexts.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.